kroll-j/graphserv/doc/usage.rst

 authorize [read] ::

 	authorize AUTHORITY CREDENTIALS
-	authorize with the names authority using the given credentials. one authority named 'password' is implemented, which takes credentials of the form user:password.
+	authorize with the named authority using the given credentials. an authority named 'password' is implemented, which takes credentials of the form user:password.

 help [read] ::